jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "How do you feel?"

 "Terrified.
 Relieved.
 Guilty."
 He counted on his fingers.
 "Proud of her.
 Worried for her.
-Afraid he's going to make her life hell."
+Afraid he's gonna make her life hell and it'll be my fault."

 "He can't control her anymore.
 Just like he can't control you."

 "Legal freedom doesn't mean he'll stop trying."
+Ethan's voice went quiet.
+"He's really good at control, Sophie.
+Like, really, really good."

-"No," I agreed.
-"But it means you can say no."
+"I know."

 His phone buzzed again.
 This time, unfamiliar number.
 Detroit area code.

 "That's probably the scout," Ethan said.
 "Jim Morrison.
 He's been... respectful.
-Actually helpful."
+Actually helpful, which is weird."

 "You should answer it."